Rlk81/CS3398-cardassians-S2019/README.md

 ## Individual Features/accomplishments
 * Ralph Kelley
   * I created the pause menu and all pause menu related items and implemented them into the code.
 The pause menu is activated when you press the "P" key which pops up a menu in which you can pause and unpause the game.
+  * `Pause_menu.h`, `Pause_menu.cpp`, added functionallity of pressing "p" into main under the input section
 * Isaac van Til
   * Added an 'options' menu, integrated with the start menu.
   * `Options_menu.h` and `Options_menu.cpp`